 Simply searching for industry-specific hashtags might not result in your photos to be seen by your target audience.
 Yes, you might be a business, but that doesn’t mean that your audience is looking for the hashtag #business.
 For example, if you’re a business specialising in paint, simply using hashtags #businesslife and #paintvibes is not enough.

 You have to dig deeper into what your audience might be searching for, and still relate it to the photo you are posting.
 If you use a hashtag simply to reach an audience without it having any relevance to the photo, it might result in the opposite of what you are trying to achieve.
 Doing that appears incredibly spammy and untrustworthy, which is not the kind of image you want for your brand.
-Going forward the paint-business example, if you post a photo about somebody painting a picture, you can use hashtags related to artists, paint tools, the interior design in the photo, the colours in the photo etc.
+Going forward with the paint-business example, if you post a photo about somebody painting a picture, you can use hashtags related to artists, paint tools, the interior design in the photo, the colours in the photo etc.

 It doesn’t always come down that what is in your photo either.
 You can tailor your hashtags to fit the voice of your target audience.
 If your audience prefers a more relaxed approach, you should look into hashtags like #ThrowbackThursday #MondayMood, which are followed by a large amount of people.
 This can increase the likelihood of your posts getting seen by your audience.